Products of Animal Origin

 How to pre-notify

-If you are new to the process of pre-notifying plants and plant products, you should register and use IPAFFS from 1 January 2022.
-To register to use the IPAFFS system traders will need to set up a Government Gateway account and create a Defra account for the IPAFFS service.
+You should register and use IPAFFS To register to use the IPAFFS system traders will need to set up a Government Gateway account and create a Defra account for the IPAFFS service.

 A training video and guidance on how to create and complete a pre-notification on IPAFFS are available.